TheEconomist/the-economist-war-fire-model/README.md

 All details on the procedure used to classify events are available in the above scripts.
 In brief, events are classified as war-related if they met the following thresholds:
 * Excess fire activity in a given 0.1 latitude by 0.1 longitude area of Ukraine on a given day is so large as to have less than 5% probability of occuring in a normal year.
-* Such excess happens in this cell on at least two occasions, at least 7 days apart.
+* Such excess happens in a given 5x5 group of cells on at least two occasions, at least 7 days apart and less than 365 days apart (i.e. two spaced-out events within a year).
 * or: A fire event takes place in a cell less than 10 days after it has meet the above two requirements.
-(In other words, other activity producing fire events, typically from agriculture, does not resume until 10 days after an area has seen a war events.)
+(In other words, other activity producing fire events, typically from agriculture, does not resume until 10 days after an area has seen a war event.)

 ## Limitations